 The Helper book bundle includes More Opposites and Olivia Goes to the Dentist.
 As always, these Lovevery books have images of real children instead of illustrations, which is very in line with Montessori philosophy.

-I also find it really helpful to talk through big events, like going to the dentist for the first time.
+I also find it really helpful to talk through big events, like following the story of the little girl going to the dentist for the first time.
 If you don’t want this book bundle, I have a non-Lovevery book that’s similar next.

 A lot of parents – and toddlers – dread going to the dentist.
-Introduce the experience early with the help of this book, Going to the Dentist.
+Introduce the experience early with the help of this great book, Going to the Dentist

 It includes real-life photography, which I love, and it walks a child through the entire process beforehand.